-Physical custody is a term commonly used to refer to which parent is responsible for physically caring for their children on a day-to-day basis.
-Joint physical custody may be used to describe the situation where both parents share a large portion of time and responsibility for their children; and primary physical custody means one parent has the lion’s share of time with and responsibility for the children.
-Physical custody is a term of art and it is not necessary to include an award of physical custody in your divorce judgment (as compared to legal custody which is required and defined by statute).
+Physical custody refers to which parent is responsible for physically caring for children on a daily basis.
+Joint physical custody describes a situation where both parents share a portion of time and responsibility for their children; primary physical custody means one parent has the lion’s share of time with and responsibility for the children.